MOVIE REVIEW: Boyhood

 For a few summer weeks each year between 2002 and 2013, the principal four actors would assemble to shoot footage on an annual $200,000 budget (which adds to under $3 million total) of a family drama that would evolve as the actors and world around them changed.
 All four performers of the family were part of the writing process with Linklater with little to no big studio interference.
 As Lorelai and Ellar, in particular, grew up and changed, so did the story to fit them.

-Forgoing any voiceovers of cliched internal or flashback monologue and moving without the cinematic mile markers of title cards showing dates, "Boyhood" flows for a hefty two hours and 45 minutes through young Mason's point-of-view from age 6 to 18.
+Forgoing any voiceovers of cliched internal or flashback monologue and moving without the cinematic mile markers of title cards showing dates, "Boyhood" flows for a hefty two hours and 45 minutes through young Mason's point-of-view.
 Songs and surrounding events are your only clues between long takes to "when" you are, but the film is always moving forward and the pace sinks in where you start to catch the shifts.
 The film begins with a little boy looking up at the clouds without a care in the world before the week he, his sister, and his mother have to turn their back on the home they were born and grew up in.
 That opening transition starts the journey where the theme is to never look back and how the cares of the world are always out of reach.

 The kids are in the residential custody of Olivia while Mason Sr. gets two weekends a month and summer time.
 Where Olivia has to be the full-time parent, Mason is relegated to the fun-facilitating part-time dad that starts out selfishly clinging to his starving artist man-child desires, complete with a retro muscle car and a songwriting guitar close by.
 We don't know their history, but Olivia and Mason rarely acknowledge or interact.
 They grow to become amicable, but the sting of divorce will always separate them with the kids in the middle as their sole connection.
 Both are intent on moving on and do so.